-THE general reports from the manufacturing towns throughout the kingdom continue to show h steady trade, but on the average there har been less animation during the week ending last Saturday than for some time previously.
+THE general reports from the manufacturing towns throughout the kingdom continue to show h steady trade, but on the average there har been less animation during the week ending last .Saturday than for some time previously.
 At Manchester, the demand has been dull, and rather lower rates have been accepted, the state of the Liverpool cotton-market still inducing great caution.
 The Birmingham report describes no alteration in iron.
 The tone, however, is rather less firm.
 At Nottingham, there has been an unuusually large business in lace, and the transactions in hosiery have likewise been satisfactory.
-In the woollen districts, prices are well maintained, and employment has been general, although searcely so active as during the preceding week or two.-Times.
+In the woollen districts, prices are well maintained, and employment has been general, week or two.-Times.

-About two hundred and fifty colliers have turned out at Silverdale, in North Staffordshire, for an advance of wages.
+About two hundred and fifty colliers have turned out wages.
 They ask for the return of 6d. a day which was taken off some few months back, when the price of iron was lowered in that district, the price having since then risen again.
-The turn-outs have held several meetings, and with the men of one colliery arrangements are said to have been made; but the rest refuse to go down the pits again unless their wages are at once raised, instead of being kept at the present rate until the 1st of next month, as desired by the employers.
+The turn-outs have held several meetings, and with the men of one colliery arrangements are said to have been made; but the rest refuse to go down the of being kept at the present rate until the 1st of next month, as desired by the employers.